-Your husband cannot deny accessing your matrimonial home because it is a shared household and you have right to reside there.
-In Satish Chandra Ahuja vs Sneha Ahuja [(2021) 1 SCC 414] the Supreme Court has discusses the interpretation of the definition of a “shared household” under Section 2(s) of the Protection of Women from Domestic Violence Act, 2005.
+Your husband cannot deny accessing your matrimonial home because it is a shared household, and you have right to reside there.
+In Satish Chandra Ahuja vs Sneha Ahuja [(2021) 1 SCC 414] the Supreme Court has discussed the interpretation of the definition of a “shared household” under Section 2(s) of the Protection of Women from Domestic Violence Act, 2005.

 The court addresses whether a shared household is limited to a joint family residence or one in which the husband has a share.
 The court highlights that the definition includes a household where the aggrieved person has lived in a domestic relationship with the respondent, whether owned or tenanted jointly or individually.